-National planning practice guidance refers to non-designated heritage assets as locally significant buildings, monuments, sites, places areas or landscapes identified as having a degree of significance meriting consideration in planning decisions.
+The National Planning Policy Framework (NPPF) refers to 'non-designated heritage assets' as locally significant buildings, monuments, sites, places areas or landscapes identified by Local Planning Authorities.

 They can be included on a Local List, something which the Borough Council are working towards, but do not have to be.
 An alternative is a criteria-based approach, which has been taken by a number of Local Authorities and has been shown to be robust at both application and appeal stage.
 The production of a Local List remains a goal of the Council, however with current resources a criteria-based approach is considered sufficiently thorough, transparent and pragmatic.